Should I hire a remote database consultant, a database consultant company, or an internal DBA?

-You may not be ready for a full-time resource yet, or you may be sensitive to the cost of recruiting and retaining a person with such a specialized skill set.
+You may not be ready for a full-time resource yet, or you may be sensitive to the cost of recruiting and retaining a person or company with such a specialized skill set.
 When managing a growing business, database administration will inevitably become critical to delivering for your customers.
-They keep your data secure, available and scalable.
-This is a specialized skill set that often can’t be absorbed by your DevOps Engineer, System Administrator or Developers.
+They keep your data secure, available, and scalable.
+This is a specialized skill set that often can’t be absorbed by your DevOps Engineer, System Administrator, or Developers.

 A full-time DBA is a big commitment – they are difficult to recruit and often cost the business well over $100,000.
 Whether the full-time database consultant is remote, internal, or through a database consulting company, there are aspects that need to be heavily weighed to make sure that it is the right fit to move towards your enterprise goals.
-It’s natural to start your database management journey with a contractor or worse, stick with an accidental DBA.
+It’s natural to start your database management journey with a contractor or worse – an accidental DBA.
 There are some details to consider when thinking about bringing on an individual consultant or company to support your business-critical databases.
 Below are five tips to get more from your remote or internal database consultant or database consulting company.

-If you’re looking to hire a DBA contractor or outsource your database management entirely through a database consulting company, you’ll need to consider availability.
+If you’re looking to hire a database consultant or outsource your database management entirely through a database consulting company, you’ll need to consider availability.
 If your data needs to be available around the clock, you’ll need someone on-call for emergencies.
 Be wary of DBA moonlighters who simply can’t give your mission-critical systems the attention you need during unscheduled downtime, and state all SLA tiers clearly in your contract.
 There is nothing worse than having an emergency with no one to put out the fire.
 If you don’t have enough work to keep a full-time DBA busy, but you have mission-critical databases that need monitoring, consider outsourcing the work to a database consultant company / Managed Services Provider that can provide fully managed database services to monitor those systems 24/7.

 When it comes to hiring multiple remote workers, managing the team is key.
 Your team is only as healthy as how well it communicates together, and it can become strained in a remote situation due to the lack of proximity.
 Consider equipping your management team with the tools they need to foster great communication and consistent team building.